Mini Grant Frequently Asked Questions#

 21. Can residents outside of the City limits apply for these mini grants?

-No. These mini grants can only be accessed by residents within City of Fort Collins boundaries.
+No. These mini grants can only be accessed by residents within City of Fort Collins boundaries. *Special grant rounds and collaborations will open funding to residents in the Growth Management Area.

 22. Can you share an example of a strong application?